What is the difference between ISO 14000 and ISO 14001?January 9th, 2023 By Amywright

 - Continuously improving environmental performance

-It’s possible to apply these standards to any organization, in any sector, as every business impacts the environment in some way.
+It’s possible to apply these standards to any organisation, in any sector, as every business impacts the environment in some way.
 Though any business could benefit from an ISO 14000 certification, companies that explicitly deal with environmentally sensitive matters, or produce high amounts of waste, will especially benefit from these practices.

 Many individual standards come under the ISO 14000 umbrella, with ISO 14001 just being one of many, despite being the most popular of the series.
 For example, ISO 14006 is about implementing ecodesign, which refers to a way of developing products which takes the entire life cycle into consideration including every impact that it might have upon the environment.
-ISO 14030 looks at how to use green debt instruments such as green bonds and loans, which provide financial resources for making the organization more environmentally friendly.
-There are over 50 standards in this series, all of which offers benefits to companies.
+ISO 14030 looks at how to use green debt instruments such as green bonds and loans, which provide financial resources for making the organisation more environmentally friendly.
+There are over 50 standards in this series, all of which offer benefits to companies.

 The ISO 14000 series exists because, with environmental issues becoming more prevalent than ever, industries need a comprehensive and robust set of standards, which any company can follow.
 Though different sectors generally have their own unique approaches to the environment, ISO 14000 offers a clear path forward for any enterprise hoping to mitigate its negative environmental impact.
 These practices and standards are scalable and cost-effective, which means even small companies could easily apply them to their operations.
 This is vital because virtually every company contributes towards the environment in some way – so making the standards accessible allows for greater benefits.